Program Design

 Energy Storage

 Storage systems can absorb the excess capacity to balance the grid and return it when later needed.
 Because of the intermittent nature of wind and solar power, renewable energy investments in storage systems are essential to ensure a smooth transition to a renewable grid.
+This necessity has driven venture capital funding for energy storage to a record $9.8b in 2023.

 EV Infrastructure